django-fluent/django-fluent-contents/docs/cms.rst

 .. note::

-   Other JavaScript functions of the content placeholder editor are private, and may be changed in future releases.
+   Other JavaScript functions of the content placeholder editor that live outside the ``fluent_contents`` namespace are private, and may be changed in future releases.

 .. _DISQUS: http://disqus.com